jengaclub/simple-projects-in-java/README.md

 ->a simple two player tic-tac-toe game.

 4.Cinema.java
-->a simple cinema room management program,can buy tickets and calculate the price based on the positning on the seat this project was made by following the cinema room project in jetbrains academy
+->a simple cinema room management program,can buy tickets and calculate the price based on the positioning of the seat

+  this project was made by following the cinema room project in jetbrains academy